 NOTE: Financial aid disbursements are handled through our partner company, BankMobile.
 To view our institution's contract with BankMobile, a Division of Customer Bank, click here.

 Complete the Free Application for Federal Financial Aid (FAFSA) to determine eligibility for the following Federal Aid programs.
 All students are encouraged to apply.

 - Federal Pell Grants amounts depend on student eligibility, enrollment status and federal funding.
 This grant does not need to be repaid.

 - Federal Supplemental Educational Opportunity Grants are awarded to students showing exceptional financial need.
 The amount of the grant will vary depending on student eligibility, enrollment status and federal funding.

-- Federal Stafford Direct Student Loans are available to students who complete the FAFSA and enroll at least half-time (6 credit hours per semester).
+- William D. Ford Federal Direct Student Loans are available to students who complete the FAFSA and enroll at least half-time (6 credit hours per semester).
 See Award Letter Information tab for details

 - The Federal Work-Study Program is a part-time job that is funded through the Federal Work-Study Programs.
 Eligibility is based on financial need.
 Students eligible for this program are paid monthly by check on same pay cycle as the college employees.
 Check my.witcc.edu for details and job openings.

 - Apply for other Iowa grants and scholarships by completing the Iowa Common Application.
 Note Specific Program Deadlines.
 For information on State of Iowa aid, refer to the Iowa College Aid website for details.